 This is an example of two types of crystals that have formed on the surface of a fritted glaze after a long period of storage (Ferro Frit 3249 in this case).
 Frits are formulated to give chemistries that natural materials cannot supply.
 To do that they have to push the boundaries of stability (solubility).
 Any frit that has an inordinately high amount (compared to natural sources) of a specific oxide (in this case MgO) or lacks Al2O3 (like Frit 3134) are suspect.

 The water solubility of ceramic materials is an important consideration to their usability in the process.
 Glazes are suspensions of insert powders, solubles present problems to this system.

 Frits are used in ceramic glazes for a wide range of reasons.
-They are man-made materials of controlled chemistry with many advantages or raw materials.
+They are man-made glass powders of controlled chemistry with many advantages over raw materials.

 A magnesia borosilicate frit having very low thermal expansion and melting point.
 Invaluable in pottery as to increase the MgO in glazes to prevent crazing.